badoo/RIBs/documentation/transitions/transitions-quick-start.md

 - The ```View``` of the ```Node``` associated with the entering configuration slides in

 Customisation options:
-- gravity of the exiting transition (a reverse value is used for the entering transition automaticallh)
+- gravity of the exiting transition (a reverse value is used for the entering transition automatically)
 - animation container
 - duration
 - interpolator